Billed vs. Collected Revenue: Closing the Cash Flow Gap

 What Is the Difference Between Billed and Collected Revenue?

-Why Does This Gap Exist?
+Why Does the Billed-to-Collected Gap Exist?

 How Does the Gap Distort Your Cash Flow Forecast?